xplosionmind/old.tommi.space/_notes/public/Apps.md

   - /programs
   - /programmi
   - /software
-tags: ["geek"]
 ---
-Everything in this list is <a href="https://en.wikipedia.org/wiki/Free_and_open-source_software" rel="noopener noreferrer" target="_blank_">Free and Open Source</a>, except where otherwise specified
+Everything in this list is Open Source, except where otherwise specified {:.blue .box}
-{:.blue .box}

 <br>

 ## Server

-Services and apps self-hosted and running on my server, can be found [here](/server#installed-apps-and-services)
+Services and apps self-hosted and running on my server, can be found in the [[Server]] Jar item.

 <br>
 <br>

 ## MacOS

-Right now on my [MacBook Pro 13" 2019](https://support.apple.com/kb/SP799?locale=en_US&viewlocale=en_US):
+Right now on my [MacBook Pro 13" 2019](https://support.apple.com/kb/SP799?locale=en_US&viewlocale=en_US "MacBook Pro 13" 2019 tech specs):

-- <a href="https://www.adobe.com/it/products/photoshop-lightroom-classic.html" rel="noopener noreferrer" target="_blank">Adobe Lightroom Classic</a>, alas, the best photo editing software out there.
+- [Adobe Lightroom Classic](https://www.adobe.com/it/products/photoshop-lightroom-classic.html), alas, the best photo editing software out there.
 I hate Adobe, but it works so damn good.
 I’m doing my best to completely switch to the two following programs but, damn, it’s so hard.
 Also: I have to keep Lightroom on my device because it’s impossible to move photography edits committed with Lightroom to Darktable.
-- <a href="https://www.android.com/filetransfer/" rel="noopener noreferrer" target="_blank">Android File Transfer</a>, the name says it all.
+- [Android File Transfer](https://www.android.com/filetransfer/), the name says it all.
 It’s simple and it works great.
-- <a href="https://freemacsoft.net/appcleaner/" rel="noopener noreferrer" target="_blank">AppCleaner</a> it’s not Open Source, but, damn, it’s so useful I have to keep it.
-As an Open Source alternative, I’m trying to figure out how <a href="http://onnati.net/apptrap/" rel="noopener noreferrer" target="_blank">AppTrap</a> works.
+- [AppCleaner](https://freemacsoft.net/appcleaner) is not open source, but, damn, it’s so useful I have to keep it.
-- <a href="https://www.audacityteam.org/" rel="noopener noreferrer" target="_blank">Audacity</a>, audio editing software.
-I know, I have Garage Band which is awesome but… Audacity works the same way anywhere.
+- ~~[Audacity](https://www.audacityteam.org/ "Audacity official website"), audio editing software.
+I know, I have Garage Band which is awesome but… Audacity works the same way anywhere.~~ I need very little sound editing, mixing, etc: GarageBand is fine; furthermore, it's neat, simple and quick.
-- <a href="https://www.backtrack.team/" rel="noopener noreferrer" target="_blank">Backtrack</a>, the Holy Graal for university students which get easily distracted (me).
+- [Backtrack](https://www.backtrack.team/), the Holy Graal for university students which get easily distracted (me).
 It allows you to recover audio up to 5 hours before.
 It’s not Open Source and I payed 2€ for it.
 Totally worth it.
-- <a href="https://www.balena.io/etcher/" rel="noopener noreferrer" target="_blank">balenaEtcher</a>, the safest, simplest and quickest software to flash OS images to external drives.
+- ~~[balenaEtcher](https://www.balena.io/etcher/), the safest, simplest and quickest software to flash OS images to external drives.~~ I wasn't using it so much.
 - [BitBar](https://getbitbar.com), run any plugin from the top bar
-- ~~<a href="https://blackhole.run/" rel="noopener noreferrer" target="_blank">BlackHole</a>, to share any file.
+- ~~[BlackHole](https://blackhole.run/), to share any file.
 Fast and private.
-Based on <a href="https://blockstack.org/" rel="noopener noreferrer" target="_blank">Blockstack</a>.~~ not using it anymore
+Based on [Blockstack](https://blockstack.org/).~~ It's useless.
-- ~~<a href="https://blockstack.org/" rel="noopener noreferrer" target="_blank">Blockstack</a>, ideally, it’s something **awesome**, definitely game-changing.~~ Practically, it doesn’t work on my Mac (I tried <a href="https://forum.blockstack.org/t/cant-use-any-dapp/10628" rel="noopener noreferrer" target="_blank">everything</a>).
+- ~~[Blockstack](https://blockstack.org/), ideally, it’s something **awesome**, definitely game-changing.~~ Practically, it doesn’t work on my Mac (I tried <a href="https://forum.blockstack.org/t/cant-use-any-dapp/10628" rel="noopener noreferrer" target="_blank">everything</a>).
 I uninstalled and I’m not using it, then.
 - <a href="https://kevin-de-koninck.github.io/Clean-Me/" rel="noopener noreferrer" target="_blank">Clean Me</a>, an Open Source, better, neat and perfectly working alternative to CCleaner written in Swift.
 - [CopyQ](https://hluk.github.io/CopyQ/), a clipboard history recorder, which keeps a record of all copied text and items.
 It saved my life several times
 - <a href="https://www.darktable.org/" rel="noopener noreferrer" target="_blank">Darktable</a>, widely used (still, not the first option for pros) photo editing software.
 I wish I’d love it but, damn, it’s so friggin complicated.